nielskrijger/gitstat-web/README.md

 This repository contains the source code of the [gitstat.com](https://gitstat.com) website.

-If you're looking for how to generate the JSON git logfile go [here](https://github.com/nielskrijger/gitstat) instead.
+If you're looking to generate the JSON git logfile [go here](https://github.com/nielskrijger/gitstat) instead.

 ## Development